rh8991/portfolio/content/en/posts/visual-microphone-report/index.md

 The study tested recovery on the **TIMIT** speech corpus and live speech across several objects.
 To evaluate the performance of the **visual microphone (VM)**, the researchers used a **Laser Doppler Vibrometer (LDV)** to measure the same scene.
 The results showed that, while the VM is not as accurate as the LDV, it can still recover intelligible speech and music from video alone.

 High frequencies generally exhibit **lower amplitude** (smaller displacements and material damping).
 Lighter, compliant objects yielded stronger high-frequency response than rigid, massive objects, consistent with simple mass-spring models.
-This was one of the most surprising findings for me as a student: the choice of object and its material properties can dramatically affect the quality of recovered sound.
+This was one of the most surprising findings for me as a student: that the choice of object and its material properties can dramatically affect the quality of recovered sound.

 ## Reflections & Discussion